cloudoperators/heureka/docs/product_design_documentation.md

 ## Vision

-**Heureka is a Security Posture Management tool designed to manage the security issues in a complex technology landscape.**
+**Heureka is a Security Posture Management tool designed to manage security issues in a complex technology landscape.**

 Heureka is committed to empowering service owners with a central platform for proactive security management.
-It seamlessly integrates key components such as advanced patch management, intelligent SIEM analysis, and automated policy enforcement.
+It integrates key components such as advanced patch management, intelligent SIEM analysis, and automated policy enforcement.

-It is also designed to address the critical compliance aspect as it is equipped with capabilities to track the end-to-end remediation process, thereby providing tangible compliance evidence.
+It is also designed to address the critical compliance aspect as it can track the end-to-end remediation process, thereby providing tangible compliance evidence.
 This approach to security posture management ensures a comprehensive and professional approach to maintaining robust security standards.

 ## Problem Statements

 ### Complexity and Visibility
 Maintaining security in a complex cloud operations platform landscape is a monumental task.
-These landscapes often consist of numerous services, each with a multitude of components like images, databases, libraries, and configurations.
+These landscapes often consist of numerous services, each having multiple components like images, databases, libraries, and configurations.
 The challenge is compounded by the fact that these components have varying versions and can be shared across multiple services creating a critical need to pinpoint the specific instance (version) of a component as the security baseline, as vulnerabilities within a single component can impact multiple services within the landscape.

 ### Compliance and Efficiency